aidenybai/site-mini/src/pages/thoughts/virtual-dom.md

 To best understand how Virtual DOM works, let's overview the process and then build an example.

-The Virtual DOM is an method of rendering UI.
+The Virtual DOM is a method of rendering UI.
 The method utilizes a tree of JavaScript objects ("virtual" nodes) that mimics the DOM tree.

 ```js
 // <div>Hello World!</div>